dosco/graphjin/docs/website/docs/start.md

 DROP TABLE public.users
 ```

-We would encourage you to leverage triggers to maintain consistancy of your data for example here are a couple triggers that you can add to you init migration and across your tables.
+We would encourage you to leverage triggers to maintain consistancy of your data; for example here are a couple triggers that you can add to your init migration and across your tables.

 ```sql
 -- This trigger script will set the updated_at column everytime a row is updated